MCJiu/MCJiu/README.md

 👋 Hi, I’m @MCJiu

-👀 I’m interested in C language and Hexo blog.
+👀 I’m interested in C/C++ and Python Programming.

 🌱 I’m currently learning in Beijing University of Posts and Telecommunications (BUPT)

-💞️ I’m looking to collaborate on some projects, maybe.
-However, I'm a greenhand now.
+💞️ I’m developing a minesweeper game in C++. if scheduled, I will open source this project in July, 2023.

 📫 How to reach me :